vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 key:09f21bae4c
 ## SELECTing multiple columns

 To `SELECT` multiple columns from a table, you can separate the columns with commas.
-For example, this query selects two columns, `name` and `dob`, from the `people` table:
+For example, this query selects two columns, `name` and `birthdate`, from the `people` table:

 ```sql
 SELECT name, birthdate
 FROM people;
 ```

 Sometimes, you may want to select all columns from a table.
-In this case, there's a handy shorthand so you don't have to type every column name:
+In this case, there's a handy shortcut so you don't have to type every column name:

 ```sql
 SELECT *